juju/docs/src/en/clouds-lxd-resources.md

    is to allow the containers to communicate with the controller.

-Clustering is configured by running `sudo lxd init` on each LXD host (a minimum of tree is recommended).
-The first host that does so will *iniitalise* the cluster and any subsequent node will *join* the cluster.
+Clustering is configured by running `sudo lxd init` on each LXD host (a minimum of three is recommended).
+The first host that does so will *initialise* the cluster and any subsequent node will *join* the cluster.
 Once the cluster is set up a controller can be created, as normal, on any of the cluster nodes (e.g. `juju bootstrap localhost lxd-cluster`).